aturner-epcc/docs-test2/docs/user-guide/dev-environment.md

 Standard GNU autoconf tools are available, along with `make` (which is GNU Make).
 Versions of `cmake` are available.

+!!! note
-!!! note that some of these tools are part of the system software, and typically reside in `/usr/bin`, while others are provided as part of the module system.
+    Some of these tools are part of the system software, and typically reside in `/usr/bin`, while others are provided as part of the module system.
 Some tools may be available in different versions via both `/usr/bin` and via the module system.

 ## Compilation environment